mercmobily/ryver/README.md

 * Variables set in `_info.yaml` files will influence variables for every filtered file in that directory and in any subsirectory.
 Frontmatter in files will also redefine variables on a per-file basis.

-# Filtering lifecycle
+## Filtering lifecycle

 At this point, you saw two cases where filtering was added: setting the `filters` variable, and setting the `postProcessFilters` variable.

-The basics of Ryver are simple: every file is filtered by a number.
+The basics of Ryver are simple: every file is filtered by the specified filters.
 Filters are made available by _plugins_.
 By default, all plugins available in stock Ryver are loaded (although this can be changed).

-You can decide what filters will apply to a file by setting the following variables:
+You can decide what filters will apply to a file by setting the following phases:

 * `preProcessFilters`.
 * `preFilters`.